mchaNetwork/github-proxy/README.md

 # github-proxy

-Properly implemented proxy for GitHub running on Cloudflare Workers.
+Properly implemented proxy for GitHub running on Cloudflare Workers, trying to be feature-rich while not bloated.

 ## Acknowledgements